image-tools

 Everything you need to know about Image Sharpener

-Sharpen when: images look soft after resizing/downscaling, photos have slight blur from missed focus or camera shake, preparing images for print (print softens images slightly), scanned images need detail enhancement.
-Avoid sharpening: images already sharp (causes over-sharpening halos), heavy noise present (amplifies noise), badly out-of-focus images (cannot recover lost focus), heavily compressed JPGs (amplifies compression artifacts).
-Sharpening cannot fix truly blurry/out-of-focus photos - it only enhances existing detail.
-Always use moderate settings first.
+Sharpen when: images look soft after downscaling, photos have slight blur from focus miss or camera shake, preparing for print.
+Avoid sharpening: already-sharp images (adds halos), images with heavy noise (amplifies grain - denoise first), badly out-of-focus photos (cannot recover lost detail).
+Sharpening enhances existing detail only - it cannot fix truly blurry images.

-Always sharpen AFTER resizing.
-Downscaling images (making them smaller) inherently softens them by averaging pixels, so sharpening before resize is wasted.
-Correct workflow: resize image to final dimensions first, then apply moderate sharpening (amount 50-80%, radius 0.5-1px) to restore edge clarity lost during resize.
-This is called "output sharpening" - tailored to final size.
+Always sharpen after resizing.
+Downscaling softens images by averaging pixels - any pre-resize sharpening is blurred away.
+Correct workflow: resize to final dimensions first, then apply moderate sharpening (amount 50-80%, radius 0.5-1px) to restore edge clarity lost during resize.
 Use less sharpening for large images, more for small thumbnails.
-Modern browsers also do some automatic sharpening, so test results in actual use context.

 Yes, completely private.
-All sharpening processing happens locally in your browser using JavaScript and HTML5 Canvas.
-Your images are never uploaded to any server, never transmitted over the internet, and never stored or logged.
-The sharpened image is generated entirely on your device.
-You can even use this tool offline after the page loads.
-Your original and sharpened images remain fully confidential and secure.
+All sharpening runs locally in your browser using JavaScript and HTML5 Canvas.
+Your photos are never uploaded to any server.
+The tool works offline once the page loads - no account required.

 Free forever plan